 Society is changing rapidly, and there are more Multiracial-identifying people today than ever before.

 However, the discrimination that Multiracial youths face is ongoing.
-Not only do people have a hard time categorizing Multiracial individuals, but they also try to force categorizations on Multiracial people or deny their belonging in certain groups.
+Not only do people have a hard time categorizing Multiracial individuals, but they also try to force categorizations on Multiracial people or deny their belonging to certain groups.

 Multiracial people may choose to identify in many different ways, but it is ultimately their choice to decide how they racially identify themselves.
 It is not something for others to impose on them.